Carib/Kalinago Territory

 The Kalinago Barana Autê and Touna Kalinago Heritage Village provide immersive experiences into Kalinago traditions through basket weaving, canoe building, and storytelling demonstrations.
 The Karina Cultural Village further enriches tourists’ understanding by offering a glimpse into the Kalinago’s artisanal skills and sustainable living practices.

 Natural attractions within the territory amplify its allure.
 The serene Salybia Falls and the mystical Isulukati Waterfall near the Horseback Ridge offer tranquil retreats essential to local eco-tourism.
-The Pagua River, flowing through the heart of the territory, not only nourishes the land but also serves as a crucial resource for the community’s agriculture and daily needs.
+The Pagua River, which borders the territory to the west, not only nourishes the land but also serves as a crucial resource for the community’s agriculture and daily needs.

 Challenges and Resilience

-The Centipede Trail offers a hiking experience that challenges the body and soothes the soul, providing hikers with stunning vistas and a deep sense of solitude.
+The Centipede Trail presents a hiking experience that pushes the body and soothes the soul, providing hikers with stunning vistas and a deep sense of solitude.
 Madjini Pool and Antrizel Beach along Dominica’s East Coast remain popular with those seeking a connection with nature away from the crowded tourist spots.

 Governance and Future Directions